waterbear-cloud/paco/docs/start-managed-webapp-cicd.rst

 Managed WebApp with CI/CD
 =========================

-The **Managed WebApp with CI/CD** starting template will provision a standard web application:
+The **Managed WebApp with CI/CD** starting project will provision a standard web application:
 ALB load balancer, AutoScalingGroup of web server(s) and an RDS MySQL database.
 This application has dev, staging and prod environments with a multi-account set-up.
 A CodePipeline deployment pipeline will build and deploy code to different environments based on your application's git repo branch names.